openframeworks/ofBook/20_intro_to_graphics/chapter.md

 	cout << "Mouse X: " << mousePos.x << endl;
 	cout << "Mouse Y: " << mousePos.y << endl;

-	// Or you can modify the coordinates like this: float xOffset = 10.0;
+	// Or we can modify the coordinates like this: float xOffset = 10.0;
 	float yOffset = 30.0;
 	mousePos.x += xOffset;
 	mousePos.y += yOffset;

-	// But you can do what we just did above by adding or subtracting two vectors directly ofVec2f offset(10.0, 30.0);
+	// But we can do what we just did above by adding or subtracting two vectors directly ofVec2f offset(10.0, 30.0);
 	mousePos += offset;

-**[Note: this may need more description; division/mult, scaler vs vector]**

 ofVec2f isn't that scary, right?
-Plus it's actually quite useful.
 Let's start using it to build the triangle brush.
 The first step is to draw an isosceles triangle at the mouse cursor.

 ![Isosceles Triangle](http://mathworld.wolfram.com/images/eps-gif/IsoscelesTriangle_800.gif "Image of an isosceles triangle from wolfram")

-**[Note: Stolen graphics from wolfram, generate something similar later]**
+**[stolen graphics from wolfram, generate something similar later]**

 An isosceles triangle has two sides that are of equal length (labeled as b) and one side of a different length (labeled a).
-You can also see that the height (labeled h) is drawn in the figure.
+The height (labeled h) is also drawn in the figure.
 We are going to draw a skinny triangle using one side (a) and the height (h).
 It will become important later, but we are going to draw our triangle starting from the mouse cursor and pointing to the right.
 Add these lines to the triangle section of your `draw()` function:

 	ofVec2f mousePos(mouseX, mouseY);